Personality-aware Human-centric Multimodal Reasoning: A New Task, Dataset and Baselines: Introduction

-Furthermore, to solve the difficulty of acquiring personality annotations in real-life scenes, we introduce an extended task called Personality-predicted HMR (Task 2).

-we propose a two-stage approach which first predicts the MBTI personality with multimodal information, and make use of the predictions as substitutes for personality annotations to help better reasoning in Task 1.

-The experimental results on Task 1 demonstrate that the incorporation of personality can effectively improve the performance of reasoning in both unimodal and multimodal settings.
-Compared with the adapted baselines, our method achieves significantly better performance.
-In Task 2, our method can effecitvely predict the MBTI personality, and achieves satisfactory multimodal reasoning performance without relying on personality annotations.
+The experimental results reveal that the incorporation of personality traits can enhance reasoning performance in both unimodal and multimodal settings.
+Our proposed approach outperforms the adapted baselines, demonstrating improved performance.
+Our multimodal ablation experiments reveal that incorporating personality can yield performance improvements in unimodal setting for PHMR.